dleeftink/QuickSet/readme.md

 This makes [`QuickSet`](https://github.com/dleeftink/QuickSet) a fast alternative to counting and sorting all elements in a given set, preventing costly sorting operations and returning a ranked window of most frequent  integers up till a point of your choosing.
 This enables working with frequently occurring items 'earlier' compared to processing and sorting the input data in full, especially if the underlying integers follow a non-uniform distribution.

+## Documentation
+> See the full [API documentation](https://github.com/dleeftink/QuickSet/tree/main/docs/config.md) for in-depth examples and configuration.

+> See the [ObservableHQ collection](https://observablehq.com/collection/@dleeftink/quickset) for hands-on examples.

 ## Quickstart